 Why find peak traffic and not just average?

-Mostly, average traffic will be low.
+Mostly, the average traffic will be low.
 Sites usually have regular, recurring peak periods where they experience 2x or more the average traffic levels.
 Therefore, it is important to test for that peak traffic.

 Reasons for extreme traffic peaks

 - There are some sites that have occasional extreme traffic peaks probably due to the nature of the site.
 For instance, a site declaring the result of XII class or a site selling concert tickets released at a certain date and time.